imaryamsamani-lang/Body-Point-Cloud-Reconstruction/README.md

-Human Body Point Cloud Completion
+## Human Body Point Cloud Completion

 This repository contains a fine‑tuned point cloud completion model designed specifically for incomplete human body point clouds.
 Given an incomplete 3D point cloud as input, the model reconstructs and outputs a complete point cloud.

-The implementation is based on the Morphing and Sampling Network (MSN) — a learning‑based dense point cloud completion framework from the original repository https://github.com/Colin97/MSN-Point-Cloud-Completion/tree/master
+The implementation is based on the Morphing and Sampling Network (MSN) — a learning‑based dense point cloud completion framework from the original repository: https://github.com/Colin97/MSN-Point-Cloud-Completion/tree/master

 🔍 Overview